Learn about bush regeneration and sustainability at our peaceful forest home in the Byron Bay Hinterland, Australia.

 Help

 There are always many projects on the go including, bush regeneration and weeding, propagating and planting, seasonal pruning, fertilising and mulching fruit trees and native gardens plus maintaining the veggie patch.
-We have also recently signed up with a local indigenous company for a new land management programme which will include cultural burning.
+We have also recently signed up with a local indigenous company for a new land management programme which will include cultural burning for weed management.
 This is a new and exciting project for us.

 General household chores and maintenance provide variation to outside work, especially during rainy weather.
 Special projects could be considered if our helpers had specific skills they were able to contribute.
 We greatly value input from our Workaway guests who have specialised skills and experience.